albar965/littlenavmap-manual/src/en/HOLD.rst

 ``Remove all Ranges, Measurements and Patterns`` or by right click on the hotspot (triangle) at the holding fix.

-See :ref:`holding` for details about the displayed numbers in the pattern.
+See :ref:`holding-legend` for details about the displayed numbers in the pattern.

 .. figure:: ../images/holding_dialog.jpg